This schedule of recommended vaccines may vary depending upon where you live, your child's health, the type of vaccine, and the vaccines available.

 6 months and annually

-• Kids younger than 9 who get the flu vaccine for the first time (or who have only had 1 dose before July 2023) will get it in 2 separate doses at least a month apart.
+- Kids younger than 9 who get the flu vaccine for the first time will get it in 2 separate doses at least a month apart.

-• Those younger than 9 who have had at least 2 doses of flu vaccine previously (before July 2023) will only need 1 dose.
+- Those younger than 9 who have had at least 2 doses of flu vaccine previously will need only 1 dose.

 6–18 months